 Irakleia, an island with a population of only 141 inhabitants, is perfect for tourists wishing to explore nature and history.

 The island is 17.795 square kilometers (6.87 square miles) in area and is located between the islands of Naxos and Ios; it can be reached by ferries from Athens, Naxos, and Paros.
 This small island may have only just over one hundred inhabitants, but it can boast of something big—the biggest caves in the Cyclades!

-Besides this, the island has a rich history and has been inhabited since early antiquity, as evidence of many mysterious rock paintings on the island date back some five thousand years!
+Besides this, the island has a rich history and has been inhabited since early antiquity, as evidenced by many mysterious rock paintings on the island dating back some five thousand years!

 Would you like to visit a small island?
 Check out the island of Donousa which has only 167 inhabitants and an area of 1.375 square kilometers (about half of one square mile).

 Donousa, located between Naxos and Amorgos, is one of the smallest islands in the Cyclades.
 It can be reached by ferry from Piraeus or by boat from Naxos or Amorgos.

 This island remains unspoiled by tourism and has few means of transportation.
 On Donousa you can simply walk around and enjoy the beaches, most of which are accessible by foot.
 Just pack an umbrella since the beaches on this island are not organized and have no tourist facilities.